grpc/proposal/A71-xds-fallback.md

 due to spike in demand once the primary server goes down and all the clients try to refetch the resources.

-#### Always switch to a fallback server if the primary is not available but
-    only if there's a need to fetch the resources that are missing from the cache.
+#### Always switch to a fallback server if the primary is not available but only if there's a need to fetch the resources that are missing from the cache.

-This is similar to an option above but should decrease the load on the fallback servers.
+A single XdsClient instance is used for all clients.
+Cached resources (including cached values for missing resources or NACKed resources) are used even after connection to the xDS server is lost.
+All cached resources for all data plane targets are refetched from the fallback server if there is a request for a resource that was not cached.

 This may still result in unnecessary refetch in some cases.